Postgraduate Course: Scepticism MSc (PHIL11117)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

-Scepticism MSc is shared with the undergraduate version Scepticism (PHIL10139).
+Scepticism MSc is also shared with the undergraduate version Scepticism (PHIL10139).

 Entry Requirements (not applicable to Visiting Students)